rscode999/cnet/documentation.md

 Sets the activation function for a given layer.

+To remove a layer's activation function, set the function to a `shared_ptr<IdentityActivation>`.
+The `IdentityActivation` applies the identity function f(x)=x to its inputs, effictively doing nothing.

-To use this method, the network must be disabled.
+The network must be disabled to use this method.

 **Parameters**